 Should I really use a VPN at home?

-Yes, you should use a VPN whenever you’re online, even when you’re using your home network.
-Being at home doesn’t make you immune to snooping, data collection, or hacker attacks.
-But you can protect yourself by making sure you’re always connected to a VPN.
+Yes, you should use a VPN whenever you’re online, even when using your home network.
+The best home VPN can protect you from snooping, data collection, and hacker attacks even while you’re lazing on the couch, so it pays to stay connected to a VPN.

 How do I get a VPN with a residential IP?